andrasq/node-qibl/README.md

 Convert a simple time spec like `'2h'` into milliseconds, `7200000`.
 Recognizes the modifiers `s`, `m`, `h`, `d` and `w` meaning seconds, minutes, hours, days and weeks.
-Numeric input is assume to represent milliseconds and is returned as is.
+Plain numbers are assumed to represent milliseconds and are returned as is.
 Multiple time specs are summed.
 Returns `NaN` if unable to parse the value or the format.

     qibl.parseMs('2m .5s');